zlintz/rabbot/docs/topology.md

 ## Configuration via JSON (recommended)

-This is the recommended approach to creating topology with rabbot.
+This is the recommended approach to creating topology with foo-foo-mq.
 Configuration should only happen once per service.
-If a disconnect takes place, rabbot will attempt to re-establish the connection and all topology, including previously established subscriptions.
+If a disconnect takes place, foo-foo-mq will attempt to re-establish the connection and all topology, including previously established subscriptions.

 > Note: setting subscribe to true will result in subscriptions starting immediately upon queue creation; be sure to have handlers created *before hand*.